 Seating the best party peeps beside the dance floor will make it easier for them to jump on and get other guests energized and influenced to get up and dance!

-You can group your guests so they feel connected.
-You can group high school friends, college friends, work friends, and the like.
-This will make them feel comfortable and not out of place.
 When they are around people they know, they will more likely loosen up and have a blast at your wedding.
 Again, we need happy and fun people at your wedding.
 It’s a big party, after all!

 5. Create a “per-table” breakdown

-We’ve created THE ULTIMATE WEDDING SEATING SPREADSHEET BELOW for you to help you on how to make a wedding seating chart!
-Complete with their choice of the menu!
-Now you get a summary of each table, so it will be easier for you to move people around if need be!
+We’ve created THE ULTIMATE WEDDING SEATING SPREADSHEET BELOW for you to help you how to make a wedding seating plan!
+Complete with their choice of meal!

 For you, you can see exactly how many dietary restrictions are needed per table, and it might help you with grouping people together.